antjori/devhub-kotlin/README.md

 # devhub-kotlin
-Simple Springboot 2 project developed in Kotlin
+Simple Spring Boot 2 based application that exposes a service, developed in Kotlin, allowing the encryption of data using Galois/Counter Mode (GCM).